thodges-gh/cl-gas-updater/README.md

     - Default value: `25000000000`
 - `ADD_GAS_PRICE`: The amount of gas (in wei) to add to the max of the gas price results.
     - Default value: `1000000000`
+- `MAX_GAS_PRICE`: The maximum gas price to send to the node if the data feeds respond with a higher value.
+    - Default value: `50000000000`
 - `CL_URL`: The URL that your Chainlink node is listening on.
     - Default value: `'http://localhost:6688'`
 - `CL_EMAIL`: The API email address you use to log into the Chainlink node's GUI.